psobocinski/traffic-modelling/article.md

 ### Cars Remaining

-Given we set the following conditions the same for all simulation runs:
+Given that the following conditions remain the same for all simulation runs:

 - number of cars entering the road
 - simulation duration